kholoshnia/workers-storage/README.md

 # Workers storage
-The client-server application that implements managing a collection of workers in an interactive mode and organizes data storage in a relational database, and also has a graphical user interface.
+The client-server application that implements managing a collection of workers interactive and organizes data storage in a relational database, and has a graphical user interface.